surajrampure/surajrampure.github.io/letters.md

 As a result, 80%+ of the letters I write each year are for students who served on my course staff at some point (GSI/IA/TA/tutor), as those are the students I interact with the most and have the most first-hand knowledge of.
 The few other students I end up writing letters for are students who did extremely well in class and/or went above and beyond in some way.
 That being said, if you don't fall into one of these categories, **don't pre-reject yourself** - still ask me first!

+If I agree to write you a letter, here's what I need from you, ideally all in a single Google Drive folder shared with rampure@umich.edu:

 - Your preferred name and pronouns.
 - A description of how I know you.
     - What school?
 (Michigan?
 UCSD?
 Berkeley?)